 The law requires employers to pay most employees time-and-a-half for all hours worked beyond the 40-hour work week.
 But the law provides a broad assortment of exemptions that employers exploit to deprive as many employees as possible of their earned overtime.
+Contact the attorneys at Herrmann & Murphy if you feel you’ve been violated.

 What is Overtime Fraud?